 Podocarpus bonsai can be grown from seed, but it is a very slow process.
 Seeds of most varieties take approximately two years just to germinate.

 Cuttings are another way to propagate.
-Even large cuttings have known to be successful in South Florida.
-(Probably not as much, in less than tropical environments.)
+Even large cuttings have known to root successfully in South Florida.
+(Not as likely in less than tropical environments.)

-If you're buying a Buddhist pine tree bonsai, it's best to purchase a plant with the size trunk you want.
+If you're buying a Buddhist pine bonsai tree, it's best to purchase a plant with the size trunk you want.
 Podocarpus trunks develop very slowly, especially in a container.